patkahnke/aai-video-share/modules/custom/proof_api/README.txt

     - This will be part of the jQuery functionality once its added Better error responses needed in a couple cases, such as when a user tries to create a video on a weekend.
     - Most likely approach will be to use a modal so the user can stay on the same page.
+Inline JavaScript: In process of being refactored to a js library.

 Author/Maintainer
 ======================